The Role of a Physician Assistant

 Our extensive curriculum will give you the foundation you need to make sound medical decisions.
 You'll gain experience through simulations, hands-on training and cadaver-based anatomy instruction.
 You will also learn the latest ultrasound techniques.
 During your clinicals, you'll have many options to choose from with a wide variety of specialties at sites that are close to our campus.
 Through it all, you'll get personalized attention thanks to our small student-to-faculty ratio.

 As our health care system changes, PAs are seen as key components.
 The profession as a whole is projected to grow 30 percent by 2024, according to the Bureau of Labor Statistics.
 We offer a Physician Assistant National Certifying Exam (PANCE) review course immediately prior to your graduation, which can help you get certified and ready to work as soon as possible.

 Our Path Forward

-The USC School of Medicine –Columbia Masters in Science in Physician Assistant Studies Program strives to produce highly competent, compassionate physician assistants who are committed to lifelong learning and advancing the PA profession.
-The program is dedicated to producing physician assistants who deliver high-quality, patient-centered care and excel as members of an interprofessional health care team while making significant contributions to the health care needs of South Carolina and the nation.
+The UofSC School of Medicine–Columbia Masters in Science in Physician Assistant Studies Program strives to produce highly competent, compassionate physician assistants who are committed to lifelong learning and advancing the PA profession.
+The program is dedicated to producing physician assistants who deliver high-quality, patient-centered care and excel as members of an interprofessional health care team, while making significant contributions to the health care needs of South Carolina and the nation.

 We prepare Physician Assistant graduates to improve access to primary medical care for the citizens of rural and medically-underserved areas of South Carolina, and the nation.